sethjdev/safari-service-worker-download-bug/README.md

 ## Generate Self-Signed Certificates

 1. Open a terminal and navigate to the project directory
-2. Get your local IP address.
+2. Get your local IP address & update the variable `localIp` in `https-server.js` with your IP.
 3. Run the following command to generate your certificates:

 ```bash